 The global hypoperfusion index (GHI) algorithm can be activated in Invasive monitoring mode with a connected Swan-Ganz catheter and oximetry cable.
-The GHI algorithm uses inputs from the CCO and oximetry algorithms to determine the GHI value.
-The global hypoperfusion index (GHI) algorithm provides hemodynamic instability correlates to when mixed venous oxygen saturation (SvO2) drops to 60% or less for one minute.
-For more information on the GHI algorithm, see Global Hypoperfusion Index (GHI) Algorithm Feature on page 264.
+The GHI algorithm uses inputs from the CCO or RVCO and oximetry algorithms to determine the GHI value.
+The global hypoperfusion index (GHI) algorithm provides the clinician with physiological insight into a patient's likelihood of future hemodynamic instability.
+Future hemodynamic instability correlates to when mixed venous oxygen saturation (SvO2) drops to 60% or less for one minute.
+For more information on the GHI algorithm, see Global Hypoperfusion Index (GHI) Algorithm Feature on page 266.